dry-rb/dry-rb.org/source/gems/dry-types/index.html.md

 See [Built-in Types](/gems/dry-types/built-in-types/) for a full list of available types.

-By themselves, the basic type definitions like `Types::String` and `Types::Integer` don't do anything except provide documentation about which type an attribute is expected to have.
+By themselves, the basic type definitions like `Types::String` and `Types::Integer` don't do anything except provide documentation about type an attribute is expected to have.
 However, there are many more advanced possibilities:

-- `Strict` types will raise an error if passed an attribute of the wrong type:
+- 'Strict' types will raise an error if passed an attribute of the wrong type:

 ```ruby
 class User < Dry::Struct